WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 1. Change the **Scheme** to use IPad Simulator and **Run** the application.

-1. Swipe in _Sign-up for the free trial_ tasks to show the **Complete** button
+1. Swipe in _Sign-up for the free trial_ tasks to show the **Complete** button.

-1. Complete the task
+1. Complete the task.

 	![Swipe to show complete button](./Images/swipe-to-show-complete-button.png?raw=true "Swipe to show complete button")

 	_Swipe to show complete button_

-1. Perform the same operation with task _Create the Mobile Service_
+1. Perform the same operation with task _Create the Mobile Service_.

-1. Do not mark the _Complete the Hands-On Lab_ task as **Complete**
+1. Do not mark the _Complete the Hands-On Lab_ task as **Complete**.

 	![Todolist app running in IPad simulator](./Images/todolist-app-running-in-ipad-simulator.png?raw=true "Todolist app running in IPad simulator")